Green Logistics – Reduce Emissions, Increase Efficiency

 - The emissions report data can be used as a basis for compensation measures or emissions trading.

 - In addition, with such a balance sheet you can already estimate what additional costs you would incur as a result of a CO2 tax.

 ITK Engineering: Intelligent E-Fleet Management

 ITK Engineering GmbH brings together methodological expertise and software.
 One example of this is the Intelligent Charge Planner.
 With the help of artificial intelligence, the B2B cloud service makes battery charging smarter and ensures optimal vehicle operation.
-In this way, electric vehicles - thanks to multi-criteria optimization - can reach even distant destinations cost-effectively, saving time, conserving battery power, and with low energy consumption.
+In this way, electric vehicles - thanks to multi-criteria optimisation - can reach even distant destinations cost-effectively, saving time, conserving battery power, and with low energy consumption.

 WAVES: Sustainability Management Platform

-WAVES is making sustainability visible through digitization.
+WAVES is making sustainability visible through digitisation.
 With the help of the award-winning Sustainability Management Platform (SMP), companies from all sectors can carry out TÜV-certified carbon footprint calculations and standard-compliant sustainability analyses on their way to climate neutrality.
 WAVES also offers a wide range of sustainability consulting services for the climate transformation of companies.

 PTV Group contributes technology and know-how in route planning and optimisation.